The MensWork Project Inc.

 - Incubator of emerging talents, skills and ideas

 Take a look at our history page.
 There are some extraordinary men, moments and events recorded there that offer a glimpse of the range of men and their ideas that have shaped our present day Menswork Project, and many initiatives that have a ‘life of their own’ out in the community because we were able to nurture their realisation.
 Notable is the founding concept of The Western Australian Men’s Health and Wellbeing Association in the mid 90’s.
 Its concept heralded a proliferation of similar organisations around Australia.
 As well the resulting Men’s Gatherings, that are organised by these associations or there anticedent had their genesis in WA under Wes Carters leadership.
-This is an opportunity to acknowledge the work of Andrew Horabin, and Gary Williams and Peter Fry, Geoff Paul, past members of The Menswork Project’s men’s group, who have gone on to make a difference in Menswork in Australia.
+This is an opportunity to acknowledge the work of Andrew Horabin, Gary Williams, the late Peter Fry and Geoff Paul, past members of The Menswork Project’s men’s group, who have gone on to make a difference in Menswork in Australia.

 - Founding influence on the concept of Eldering in Australia